Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 - She will demand 5 GP for the evening.
 - She doesn't sing, only play the harp.
 - Her role is to provide ambience and she doesn't take requests.

+## William Morsorrow
+William doesn't perform regularly like the others.
+He's earned enough throughout his life that he can afford to sit comfortably at his home and focus on writing and composing new pieces.
+The player will find his house in Sourweed street.

+> You knock on the door that says "Morsorrow Residence" and wait for a response.
+The door opens and you see a well-dressed man at his sixties or seventies, greeting you with a kind smile and a soothing voice.
+"May I help you?"

+When the Player explains that they want to hire him, he will invite them in to discuss this over a cup of tea.
+He will reveal the following things.

+- It's been some time since he'd last performed publicly.
+- He's not cheap, he'll demand 8 GP for the evening.
+- He has some new pieces that no audience has heard yet, and he's excited to see how they'll be received.

 # The Gala
 At the gala, dozens of guests will arrive and Tallis will stand at the gate to receive everyone.
 The three old ladies, Agatha, Glinda, and Mathilda will arrive uninvited.
 Tallis will let them in, feeling a little guilty for not inviting them.